Lehrter-Lab/CGEM/README.md

 Implementing CGEM in SCHISM

 ## Running CGEM on Expanse

+CGEM is in BETA.
+It is not stable.
+It is not finished.
+You need to help me with testing.
+Lots of it.

+Here are:
 - [Step-by-step instructions for running CGEM on Expanse](TryCGEM.md), includes submitting jobs, extracting timeseries, and creating timeseries plots.

 ## Contents